A Fool's Hope

 What did they do?
 Well for an aperitif, they made bribing public officials legal, which is handy for them, since "lavish rewards to public officials for acts of corruption" is a pretty good working definition for the crime of bribery, and I think you all understand almost as well as Clarence Thomas does that our judges are eager for American fascism to sprint ahead, but still, if that's going to happen, daddy ought to get a little taste.
 And you could I suppose point out that its not so bad as I'm putting it, because the supremacist court only made it legal to give public officials gifts after the fact.
 You could point this out, that is, if you are a fan of complacency, or if you have the native experience of a baby bird new born into the world within the last few hours.

 For the appetizer, the Supremacists got something for the whole table, and officially made it a criminal offense to become poor while in possession of a living human body.
-If you are a fan of complacency, you could say its not so bad as I'm putting it, because they merely made it legal for local governments to criminalize the act of sleeping outside, but the reality is that if you are unhoused, you are outside, and if you are outside with a human body, then you are going to have to sleep eventually, so the moment you become unhoused in fascist America, your human body becomes a crime that can be punished in I suppose whatever fashion best suits—but in any case, our for-profit prisons certainly have a new greenfield that I'm sure we all hope they can turn into double-digit growth, especially since the same private equity that manages our prisons at profit is making sure that housing becomes less and less affordable, and all the different entities that rely upon prison slave labor for their own operational models will have a fresh free labor pool from which to draw, so the American tradition of cruelty toward those who are being pushed by fascist greed into poverty will continue and I'm sure that christians and capital will be well pleased.
+If you are a fan of complacency, you could say it's not so bad as I'm putting it, because they merely made it legal for local governments to criminalize the act of sleeping outside, but the reality is that if you are unhoused, you are outside, and if you are outside with a human body, then you are going to have to sleep eventually, so the moment you become unhoused in fascist America, your human body becomes a crime that can be punished in I suppose whatever fashion best suits—but in any case, our for-profit prisons certainly have a new greenfield that I'm sure we all hope they can turn into double-digit growth, especially since the same private equity that manages our prisons at profit is making sure that housing becomes less and less affordable, and all the different entities that rely upon prison slave labor for their own operational models will have a fresh free labor pool from which to draw, so the American tradition of cruelty toward those who are being pushed by fascist greed into poverty will continue and I'm sure that christians and capital will be well pleased.

-Speaking of things that capital is well pleased by, don't let me forget the main course: the Supreme Court went ahead and seized for the judiciary the right to determine not only the Constitutionality of the law, but the right to ignore facts while doing so, or to make up their own facts, and ignore experts who understand how our complex world works and how laws can be applied to achieve their stated ends, which frees judges from "the cult of science," as a semi-prominent American fascist recently put it.
-This allows any law to mean any thing any judge wants it to mean without having to worry about things like reality, provided that judge is also a fascist, because all non-fascist interpretations will eventually find their way to the supremacist court, who believe that laws should protect corporations from human beings, not the other way around.
+Speaking of things that capital is well pleased by, don't let me forget the main course: the Supreme Court went ahead and seized for the judiciary the right to determine not only the constitutionality of the law, but the right to ignore facts while doing so, or to make up their own facts, and ignore experts who understand how our complex world works and how laws can be applied to achieve their stated ends, which frees judges from "the cult of science," as a semi-prominent American fascist recently put it.
+This allows any law to mean any thing any judge wants it to mean without having to worry about things like reality, provided that judge is also a fascist, because all non-fascist interpretations will eventually find their way to the supremacist court, which believes that laws should protect corporations from human beings, not the other way around.
 And if you are a fan of complacent framing, you'll probably say that the ruling only took the interpretation of the law out of the hands of unelected bureaucrats and put it back into the hands of the people—an interpretation that makes perfect sense and only requires that you ignore the fact that the supremacist court was also not elected and was mostly appointed by men who never received the most votes from the people.

 And so I think I can see the fascist vision of the future for my country.
 These apocalypse-minded religious creeps and their wealthy backers intend to convert everyone who isn't a mostly white mostly male mostly christian wealthy person into one of the three states they find acceptable for people who aren't them—a servant or a slave or a corpse—and they have our military—including the domestic military we call the police—and our high court in their corner.
 They've made it so that wealthy people can do whatever the hell they want to other people.
 They've made it so after wealthy people have done whatever the hell they want to people, those people will have to pay the price for what has been done to them.
 It's a corruption of ... well, of everything.
 An abrogation of humanity.